evanx/redishub/README.md

 - signup via Telegram.org chat to `@redishub_bot`
 - login your web browser using your self-signed client cert

-#### Why use a Redis database rather than SQL?

-Redis is a popular and awesome NoSQL database.
-It's in-memory and so really fast.
-It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
-Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.

-#### But isn't Redis just for caching?

-Certainly Redis is the leading caching server.
-But actually Redis is an in-memory "data structure server."
-As such, it has many use cases, including fast shareable data storage, analytics, geo-spatial processing, synchronisation, queuing and messaging.

 #### What are RedisHub lambdas?

 These are envisaged as Redis-based lambdas that can be composed into microservices and apps.